t3-oss/create-t3-app/www/src/pages/en/usage/first-steps.md

 If your app includes NextAuth, we get you started with the `DiscordProvider`.
 This is one of the simplest providers that NextAuth offers, but it still requires a bit of initial setup on your part.

-Of course if you prefer to use a different auth provider, you can also use one of the [many providers](https://next-auth.js.org/providers/) that Next-Auth offers.
+Of course, if you prefer to use a different auth provider, you can also use one of the [many providers](https://next-auth.js.org/providers/) that NextAuth offers.

 1. You will need a Discord account, so register one if you haven't already.
 2. Navigate to https://discord.com/developers/applications and click "New Application" in the top right corner.
 Give your application a name and agree to the Terms of Service.